brendanhay/gogol/gogol-admin-emailmigration/README.md

 ## Description

-A client library for the Email Migration API v2.
+A client library for the Google Email Migration API v2.

 ## Contribute